aws-samples/amazon-location-samples/maplibre-js-react-iot-asset-tracking/README.md

 ✅ Successfully added resource mapiottracker locally.
 ```

-### 4. Create an Amazon Location Tracker resource with Amplify
+### 4. Create an Amazon Location Tracker custom resource with Amplify

 At the moment the Amplify Geo category doesn't support creating Trackers directly, but we can create a custom resource that will be used to create trackers using an [Amazon CDK](https://aws.amazon.com/cdk/) template.